 You cannot complain about the decision itself.
 But, you can make a complaint about the way the appeal got carried out.
 As a rule, you get a decision on your complaint within 9 weeks and a letter explaining the reasons for the decision.

 Complain to the Local Government Ombudsman for maintained schools.
 For other schools, complain to the Education Funding Agency about an appeal made to free schools, academies, university technical colleges, or studio schools.

-If the Education Funding Agency determines that something went wrong with the appeals panel, they may either:
+If the Education and Skills Funding Agency (ESFA) determines that something went wrong with the appeals panel, they may either: